Attaining Sustainable Organizational Growth and Profitability

 Factors Influencing Strategic Decisions and Choices

-A number of factors can exert decisive influence on the success of strategy decisions and choices.
+A number of factors can exert decisive influence on the success of strategic decisions-making and strategic choices.
 These may include the following:

 Strategic thinking is essentially the process of determining the direction an entity (business, team, or individual) will take to achieve its long-term goals and vision.
 Strategic thinking involves the intentional and rational thought process that focuses on the analysis of critical factors and variables that will influence the long-term success of a business, team, or individual plan to achieve some specified objectives and goals.

-Strategy execution can fail - not accomplishing the desired outcomes - for myriad reasons including the inability of the organization to manage its strategy very well when faced with the following challenging situations:
+Strategy execution can fail - not accomplishing the desired outcomes - for myriad reasons including the inability of the organization to manage its strategy very well when faced with challenging situations such as:

-The economy, competitors, the market and its challenges, and the availability of resources are not the reasons at fault, since other businesses are able to survive, grow nd thrive.
+These challenges are not the reasons at fault, since other businesses are able to survive, grow and thrive.
 The real (causal) reason can be attributed to mismanagement - inability of the business organization to manage its strategy very well.
-Strategy management is a function of strategic management.
-Strategic management is one of the most vital activities since it encompasses the business organization's entire scope of strategic decision-making.

 All these factors are interdependent and their influences are non-deterministic; this typically, makes it very difficult for managers to comprehend the contribution of each of the factors to successful outcomes of strategy execution.
 Each of the factors influences execution success/failure in a different way; if an organization fails to pay proper attention to one of these factors, it can result in execution failure, therefore an organization needs a system and approach to support management of these factors and their influence on successful execution.

-Strategy implementation is the process of making the chosen strategy operational by translating it into action plans so it can be executed successfully.
+A strategy has to be successfully implemented and executed to be effective and of any use to an organization.
+Strategy implementation is an aspect of strategic management; it is the process of making the chosen strategy operational by translating it into action plans so it can be executed successfully.
 Implementation provides the connecting loop between the strategic choice - selected strategic option from formulation - and execution and control.
-A strategy has to be successfully implemented and effectively executed to be of any use to an organization.

 Factors Influencing Successful Strategy Implementation

 Strategy Implementation is fraught with challenges as evidenced by the low percentage of strategies that are effectively implemented.
-Strategy implementation require a number of key components to be successful, including:
+Successful implementation is influenced myriad of factors including: including:

-Typically, the implementation gap - the gap between the strategic plan and its implementation - is caused by missing integrative links such as:
+Typically, the gap between the strategic plan and its implementation - is caused by missing integrative links such as: